melissassouthernstylekitchen.com

 step-by-step images demonstrating quiche preparation

-• When using a homemade or refrigerated crust, you’ll want to take the time to dock the bottom of the crust using a fork, fill with pie weights or beans, and par bake for 8 minutes before filling.
-When using a frozen pie shell, as I did for this quiche, there’s no need to do so, or to thaw before filling.
+• When using a homemade or refrigerated crust, you’ll want to take the time to dock the bottom of the crust using a fork, fill with pie weights or beans, and par bake for 6-8 minutes before filling.
+When using a frozen pie shell as I did for this quiche, there’s no need to do so.
+There’s also no need to thaw before filling.

-• Once a quiche is filled, the custard can swish a bit when moving it to the oven.
-I always bake my quiche on a baking sheet, to make it easier to move around.
+• Once a quiche is filled, the egg custard filling can swish a bit when moving it to the oven.
+I always bake my quiche on a baking sheet to make it easier to move around.
+Place the pie shell onto a baking sheet for ease of moving it around.

-• When making in advance, you can reheat this quiche.
-Lay foil on top and reheat in a 325°F oven until heated through.
+• When making a Quiche Lorraine in advance, you can reheat it in the oven.
+To do so, lay a piece of aluminum foil on top and reheat in a 325°F oven for 10 minutes or just until heated through.

 Quiche Lorraine